Click to Rate and Give Feedback

 </profile>

-This profile setting defines three properties that will be managed by the ASP.NET profile service.
+This profile setting defines three properties (FirstName, LastName, and PhoneNumber) that will be managed by the ASP.NET profile service.
 At run time, ASP.NET will dynamically create a class of type ProfileCommon that contains these properties.

-The following example shows a portion of the Web.config file with all the required changes.
+The following example shows a part of the Web.config file that has all the required changes.

 <system.web>